 The analysis begins with a descriptive examination of the following: changes to the distribution of educational attainment over time; variation in the probability of employment and, conditional on employment, real hourly wages by level of education over time; and finally, the evolving relationship between educational attainment inequality and wage inequality.
 Thereafter, I estimate the private returns to education through the use of Mincerian earnings functions.
-As described in Section 2, these models linearly relate wages to years of education, years of potential experience, and a quadratic term for years of potential experience and wages.
+As described in Section 2, these models linearly relate wages to years of education, years of potential experience, and a quadratic term for years of potential experience which accounts for non-linearities in the relationship between potential experience and wages.
 Formally, I estimate the following parsimonious, conventional specification using Ordinary Least Squares (OLS):